swiftlang/swift-foundation/README.md

 ## Contributions

-Foundation welcomes contributions from the community, including API implementations, bug fixes, tests, documentation, and ports to new platforms.
+Foundation welcomes contributions from the community, including bug fixes, tests, documentation, and ports to new platforms.

 The project uses the [Swift forums for discussion](https://forums.swift.org/c/related-projects/foundation/99) and [GitHub Issues](https://github.com/apple/swift-corelibs-foundation) for tracking bugs, feature requests, and other work.